Irma Corral, PhD

 Biography

-Irma Corral, Ph.D., is the interim associate dean for diversity, equity, and inclusion and associate professor in the department of psychiatry and behavioral health for the Kirk Kerkorian School of Medicine at UNLV.
+Irma Corral, PhD, MPH, is the associate dean for community affairs and associate professor in the department of psychiatry and behavioral health for the Kirk Kerkorian School of Medicine at UNLV.

-Corral’s work has received several honors, including the East Carolina Centennial Award for Excellence in Leadership for her servant leadership in the area of clinical service delivery, the Brody School of Medicine Master Educator Award for excellence in teaching, and the East Carolina University Creed Award for exemplifying the values of the institution in the areas of diversity and inclusion.
+Dr. Corral’s work has received several honors, including the East Carolina Centennial Award for Excellence in Leadership for her servant leadership in the area of patient care, the Brody School of Medicine Master Educator Award for excellence in teaching, and the East Carolina University Creed Award for exemplifying the values of the institution in the areas of diversity and inclusion.